Our Lady of Pompeii Church (Manhattan): Origins

 Bandini was succeeded as pastor of the church by Father Francesco Zaboglio in 1896, who held the role for only a year.
 In 1897, he was badly injured in a gas explosion in the church basement, which killed two other men employed by the parish and damaged the church building.
 With Zaboglio's retirement and return to Italy, Father Antonio Demo, a man prominent in the Italian-American community became the next pastor; he would serve in this position until 1935.
 While at the time of its founding, more than 80 percent of the church's parishioners hailed from Northern Italy, many of whom came specifically from the region of Liguria, by 1898 Southern Italians constituted a plurality of the congregation.
 On March 7, 1898, the parish of Our Lady of Pompeii was legally incorporated.

 The church on Sullivan Street was subsequently destroyed by fire, and the congregation relocated to a Greek Revival building at 210 Bleecker Street on May 8, 1898.
 The building had been originally commissioned in 1836 by a Unitarian Universalist church.
 Since 1883 it had been occupied by St. Benedict the Moor Catholic Church whose African American parish was moving north in Manhattan.
 Around this time, the parish received permission from Bartolo Longo, the founder of the Shrine of Our Lady of the Rosary of Pomepi in Italy, to promote itself as the American shrine to Our Lady of the Rosary of Pompeii.
 There is some indication that by around 1899 tension had begun to build between Our Lady of Pompeii and St. Anthony of Padua Church.
-While the latter was the older of the two Italian national parishes in the area, the Italians took a liking to the Scalabrians over the Franciscans (who ran St. Anthony's).
+While the latter was the older of the two Italian national parishes in the area, the Italians took a liking to the Scalabrinians over the Franciscans (who ran St. Anthony's).
 For this reason, Our Lady of Pompeii's membership equaled that of St. Anthony of Padua within ten years of the former's founding.

 The parish was impacted by the Triangle Shirtwaist Factory fire in 1911, which took place nearby.
 Father Demo was active in consoling the mourning families.
 By 1917, the number of parishioners had grown to more than 20,000.
 For a time, Mother Cabrini taught at Our Lady of Pompeii.